 - If you lose your heat, seal off unused rooms by stuffing towels in the cracks under the doors.
 At night, cover windows with extra blankets or sheets.
 Food provides the body with energy for producing its own heat.

-- Allow a trickle of hot and cold water to run from a faucet that is farthest from your water meter or one that has frozen in the past.
+- To keep pipes from freezing, wrap them in insulation or layers of newspapers, covering the newspapers with plastic to keep out moisture.
+Allow a trickle of warm water to run from a faucet that is farthest from your water meter or one that has frozen in the past.
 This will keep the water moving so that it cannot freeze.
 Learn how to shut off your water if a pipe bursts.

-- Check with elderly or disabled relatives and neighbors to ensure their safety
+- Be a good neighbor.
+Check with elderly or disabled relatives and neighbors to ensure their safety